 Through public consultations you can express your views on aspects of EU laws and policies before the Commission finalises its proposals.

-All citizens and organisations are welcome to contribute to a new consultation on mobile phones and tablets.
+All citizens and organisations are welcome to contribute to a consultation on mobile phones and tablets.
 The European Commission likes to hear the views of citizens, governmental and non-governmental organisations, as well as of industrial stakeholders, with interest on the potential Ecodesign and Energy Labelling requirements for mobile phones and tablets.

 The target audience for this public consultation is potentially very wide, including users, public authorities, original equipment manufacturers, enterprises (often small and medium enterprises) working on services or activities related to these products, such as product assembly, repair and maintenance, as well as environmental and consumer non-governmental organisations.